 Research underpins the work of the Summer Foundation and provides an evidence base for policy and practice change.

 We design and pilot potential solutions and then evaluate them through action research.
 This is an iterative process that involves designing, building, evaluation and learning.
-Our research and the perspectives of young people with disability in nursing homes, along with their families, are central to the design of these prototypes.
+Our research and the perspectives of young people with disability in aged care, along with their families, are central to the design of these prototypes.
 The prototypes provide an evidence base to leverage the policy change and funding needed for replication and national scale.